21 Aug RESTRAINT OF TRADE AND POST-EMPLOYMENT RESTRAINTS

 RESTRAINT OF TRADE: EMPLOYMENT AND REASONABLENESS

-The presumption is that the restraint of trade is invalid unless it can be proven to be reasonable.
+The presumption is that the restraint of trade is invalid unless it is proven to be reasonable.
 That is, it must be proven to be reasonable to be enforced by an employer of a former employee.
 An employer can write a restraint, and reach too far in its terms.

-The onus (or the burden) rests with the person enforcing the restraint to prove that the restriction(s) imposed was/were reasonable.
+The burden rests with the person enforcing the restraint to prove that the restriction(s) imposed was/were reasonable.

-A contractual provision should be construed objectively by what a reasonable person would have understood it to mean.
-(Bytan Pty Ltd & Ors v BB Australia Ltd VSCA 233 (31 October 2012), at ).
+A contractual provision should be viewed objectively by what a reasonable person would have understood it to mean.
+(Bytan Pty Ltd & Ors v BB Australia Ltd VSCA 233 at ).

-In employment contracts, the parties to the contract are not corporate entities, they are individuals in the ordinary sense and different rules in terms of reasonableness apply to restraints.
+In employment contracts, the parties to the contract are not corporate entities, and different rules in terms of reasonableness apply to restraints.
 The restraint clauses may survive termination of the agreement, but there is no longer a salary being paid to the ex-employee and that person may need to find work and a livelihood.
-In a commercial sense, the substantive consideration for the restraint clause is questionable.
-It is hard to conceive that a market-based salary is substantive consideration for a clause that could keep someone out of a market when the salary is no longer paid after termination.
+It is hard to understand that a market-based salary is substantive consideration for a clause that could keep someone out of a market when the salary is no longer paid after termination.

-In matters involving employment restraints, the concept of solicitation has been given a very broad interpretation, so that acting upon contact initiated by a client of a former employer was considered to be solicitation: see for example Barrett & Ors v Ecco Personnel Pty Limited (S198/1998 10 September 1999).
+In matters involving employment restraints, the concept of solicitation has been given a very broad interpretation, so that acting upon contact initiated by a client of a former employer was considered to be solicitation: see for example, Barrett & Ors v Ecco Personnel Pty Limited NSWSC 545.

 In the modern age of electronic communication, this can include broad social actions, such as using social media to promote a business.